Four major reasons why the pipeline industry needs satellites to prevent leaks

 Preventing pipeline leaks: Pinning hopes on the current method is not enough

 Prevention of leaks is the first line of defense against the release of oil and other commodities that would prove to be hazardous for the environment as well as people living nearby.
-The route of pipelines often passes through heavily populated “High Consequence Areas” where the risk of new structures, construction, heavy machinery, digging, and other human activity all pose a real threat to pipeline infrastructure.
-Any one of these may result in pipeline damage or leaks that affect public health, contaminate the environment, and may cause the company to incur regulatory consequences and not to mention huge monetary losses.
+The pipeline routes often pass through heavily populated “High Consequence Areas” where the risk of new structures, construction, heavy machinery, digging and other human activity all pose a real threat to pipeline infrastructure.
+Any one of these may result in pipeline damage or leaks that affect public health, contaminate the environment and may cause the company to incur regulatory consequences and not to mention huge monetary losses.
 Anthropogenic changes often represent some of the pipeline operator’s most critical risks.
-From protecting pipelines against corroding to avoiding geo-hazards along the route of the pipeline, prevention of leaks is of paramount importance.
+From protecting pipelines against corroding to avoiding geo-hazards along the pipeline route, the prevention of leaks is of paramount importance.
 Let's dive into the details:

 - Constant patrol and monitoring